-Different stocks are needed for different needs and different points of the supply chain.
+Different stocks are needed for different needs and different parts of the supply chain.

-Stocks can be divided based on their function and need as following:
+Stocks and warehouses can be divided based on their function and need as following:

 Basic/use/cycle/lot size inventory

 Basic stock, use of stock, cycle stock or lot size inventory is called part of inventory, which changes according to consumption and supplement rhythm.